sodaliterocks/sodalite/README.md

 	* [Willian Daigneault](https://unsplash.com/@williamdaigneault)
 	* [Zara Walker](https://unsplash.com/@mojoblogs)
 * The [Sodalite mineral](https://en.wikipedia.org/wiki/Sodalite), for the name.
 It's pronounced _SOH-da-lyte_ not _sou-DA-lyte_, you fool.
-* The Omicron variant of COVID-19, for giving me the initial free time to make this thing.
-True story.
+* The Omicron variant of COVID-19, for giving @electricduck the initial free time to make this thing.
+That's not even a joke, that's literally what happened.

 ## License